Ready to take the next step?

 Courses in the Department of Communication and New Media offer a broad exposure to communication theories, media writing, legal and ethical issues in communications fields, and digital media equipment.
 Learning from professors with experience in the communications industry, you will develop critical thinking, interpersonal and written communication, teamwork, and other skills.
 To complete your degree and connect your education with a career, you will gain practical experience through an internship that provides public interaction through speaking, writing and digital media.

-In addition to general education and prerequisite course requirements, Communication Studies majors must complete 39 hours of coursework, which includes 15 hours of department core classes and 24 hours focused on a specific concentration in graphic design, photography, public relations or video and film.
+In addition to general education and prerequisite course requirements, Communication Studies majors must complete 39 hours of coursework, which includes 15 hours of department core classes and 24 hours focused on a specific concentration in Photography, Public Relations or Video and Film.
 To provide you with reality-based experience, an off-campus professional internship associated with your concentration is also required.
-Additional information, including descriptions of specific courses and their corresponding credit hours, is available in the Academic Catalog.